 Cabbage improves heart health

-Cabbage aids in lowering cholesterol levels
+Cabbage lowers cholesterol levels

-Cabbage assists in reducing blood pressure
+Cabbage reduces blood pressure

-Red cabbage specifically produces greater effects on blood pressure because it contains more potassium, anthocyanins, and other antioxidants.
+Red cabbage produces greater effects on blood pressure because it contains more potassium, anthocyanins, and other antioxidants.

-Cabbage promotes digestion and gastrointestinal health
+Cabbage promotes digestion and gut health

-Eating cabbage adds a significant amount of insoluble fiber, helping promote bowel health and regularity.
-As a result, it prevents constipation and gastrointestinal disorders attributable to inadequate fiber intake.
+Eating cabbage adds a significant amount of insoluble fiber and helps promote regular bowel movement.
+As a result, it prevents constipation and other stomach disorders caused by inadequate fiber intake.